Costus spicatus

 Costus spicatus, also known as spiked spiralflag ginger or Indian head ginger, is a species of herbaceous plant in the Costaceae family (also sometimes placed in Zingiberaceae).
+Common names in the Antilles include cumani, gengibre cimarron, gengibrillo, canne d’eau, and la canne de rivière.

 Distribution

 Costus spicatus is native to some islands of the Caribbean (including Dominica, Guadeloupe, Hispaniola, Martinique, and Puerto Rico).
 There has been some confusion about the native range of Costus spicatus.
 Kew Botanical Gardens lists it as native to Mexico.
 It has been described as exotic or native to Cuba.
 Costus spicatus is possibly invasive in lower montane rainforests on Saint Lucia, where botanist Roger Graveson considers it to be an escaped exotic.

 Description

 Costus spicatus leaves grow to a length of approximately 1 ft and a width of approximately 4 in.
 It produces a short red cone, from which red-orange flowers emerge one at a time.
 In botanical literature, Costus woodsonii has often been misidentified as Costus spicatus.
 Costus spicatus is also similar in appearance to Costus scaber and Costus spiralis.